dinris98/Sport-Accessories-Shop/README.md

 3. To create an app where it can calculate all the item inside cart

 ### **:clipboard: FEATURES AND FUCNTIONALITY:**

+1. List of the sport accessories according to the categories
+2. Payment options
+3. List of checkout goods

 ### **:clipboard: SCREEN NAVIGATION:**
 ### **:clipboard: SEQUENCE DIAGRAM:**
 ### **:clipboard: REFERENCES:**